Non-Gaussian diffusion near surfaces

-This quadratic behavior with time implies that at short times the non-Gaussianity parameter $\alpha (t=0) $ is finite and is simply proportional to the variance of $D_\parallel(z)$ with respect to the equilibrium distribution, as in \cite{chubynsky2014diffusing}.
-The late-time behavior can be similarly simplified yielding
+We see that the initial non-Gaussianity parameter $\alpha (t=0) $ is finite and is proportional to the variance of $D_\parallel(z)$ with respect to the equilibrium distribution, as in Ref.~\cite{chubynsky2014diffusing}.
+The late-time behavior is (see SI~\cite{SM})

-where the explicit integral expression of $C_4$ is given in \cite{SM}, and where:
+where the explicit expression of $C_4$ is given in the Supplementary Information (SI)~\cite{SM}, and where:

 with: